 Babraham celebrates success

-The Babraham Institute’s 2015 Knowledge Exchange and Commercialisation (KEC) Prize was awarded during an internal symposium on 23rd and 24th April.
-The KEC Prize recognises an individual or team who have contributed to the Institute's KEC activities, demonstrating their passion for generating impact and transferring their knowledge, whilst the PE prize recognises contribution to the Institute's public engagement and science communication activities, demonstrating passion for science and enthusiasm and commitment to inspiring generations.
+The Babraham Institute’s 2015 Knowledge Exchange and Commercialisation (KEC) and Public Engagement (PE) Prizes were awarded during an internal symposium on 23rd and 24th April.
+The KEC Prize recognises an individual or team who have contributed to the Institute's KEC activities, demonstrating passion for generating impact and transferring their knowledge, whilst the PE prize recognises contribution to the Institute's public engagement and science communication activities, demonstrating passion for science and enthusiasm and commitment to inspiring generations.

-This year’s winner is Nelly Olova, a Post-Doc in the Institute’s Epigenetics research programme.
+This year’s KEC winner is Nelly Olova, a Post-Doc in the Institute’s Epigenetics research programme.

 Having secured KEC funding in 2013 and 2014, Nelly is developing two antibodies with a novel specificity to epigenetic targets, as well as a method with potential for very wide usage and high socioeconomic impact.
 She has engaged with a number of other organisations to develop the project, and has secured a place on the University of Cambridge Judge Business School’s Accelerate Cambridge programme.

-Speaking about her award, Nelly said ““My translational work has been both exciting and challenging, and would not have been possible without the KEC funding I have been awarded by the BI.
+Speaking about the prize, Nelly said "My translational work has been both exciting and challenging, and would not have been possible without the KEC funding I have been awarded by the BI.
 I have learned a lot, made a lot of contacts, and I hope to see this project continue its journey to make a real impact to the scientific and biotech community”.

-The judges from the BBSRC and KEC committee praised all entrants, with one commenting; “It is extremely pleasing to see so many high-quality applications, which is a reflection of the further development, appreciation and understanding of KEC at Babraham.”
+Both judging panels included members of the BBSRC.
+They praised all entrants; with one commenting “It is extremely pleasing to see so many high-quality applications, which is a reflection of the further development, appreciation and understanding of KEC [and PE] at Babraham.”

 More details on the PE prize can be found here.